SharePoint/sp-dev-docs/docs/features/hub-site/REST-sphubsite-type.md

 ---
 title: SPHubSite object type
-description: SPHubSite object type ms.date: 2/26/2018
+description: Contains data describing a SharePoint hub site. ms.date: 4/20/2018
 ---

 # SPHubSite object type

 > [!IMPORTANT]
 > The hub sites feature is currently in preview and is subject to change.
 It is not currently supported for use in production environments.

-Contains data describing a SharePoint Hub site.
+Contains data describing a SharePoint hub site.

 |Name    |Type   |Description |